BilalEssafi1/ecosphere/README.md

 The PostsPage component failed to display posts after login due to redundant token validation causing authentication errors.
 The issue stemmed from explicit token checking in the component while the axiosReq instance was already handling authentication through interceptors.
 The solution involved simplifying the PostsPage component by removing manual token validation and relying on the existing axios interceptors for authentication.
 We also added the currentUser to the dependency array to ensure the component responds to authentication state changes.
 These changes allowed the component to properly utilize the authentication system already in place, resolving the "No valid authentication token" error and successfully displaying posts after login.

 ## Known Bugs

+-  Users may need to clear cache and cookies to log in again and use the website properly after signing out.

 # Deployment